– 1993 Mercedes-Benz 500 SEL (W140)

 – vehicle was delivered to Japan and re-imported in 2019

-– reportedly only one registered owner from new
+– reportedly only one registered owner

 – electrically adjustable, heated seats with memory function